The importance of Intellectual Property Valuation

 Like other forms of property, you can buy, sell and license intellectual property.
 Therefore, it is important you understand the value of your trademark, patent or design, and complete an Intellectual Property Valuation.

-For valuation purposes, the intangible assets must be readily identifiable, documented and capable of being separated from the other assets employed in the business.
+For IP valuation purposes, the intangible assets must be readily identifiable, documented and capable of being separated from the other assets employed in the business.
 Intangible assets that exist but that cannot be specifically identified are included in goodwill.
 The intangible asset should generate some measurable amount of economic benefit to its owner; this economic benefit could be in the form of an income increment or of a cost saving.

 Changes in the global economic environment have influenced the development of business models where IP is a central element establishing value and potential growth.
 In addition to these systemic changes, international accounting practices place pressure on firms to recognize and value all identifiable intangible assets of a firm as part of a transaction (in a merger or acquisition, for example).
 As a result of these trends, a proper and correct intellectual property valuation, followed by measures to protect that value, have become a key element of the success and viability of a modern firm.

-Methods for the Valuation of Intellectual Property
+Methods for Intellectual Property Valuations.

 Acceptable methods for intellectual property valuation are; the market-based method, the cost-based method and the income approach.